AditiSrivastava2521/IBM-HR-Analytics/README.md

 * Years at Company
 * Years Since Last Promotion
 * Attrition
-* And other employee and career-related attributes
+* And other attributes

-The dataset contains **1,470 employee records**.
+The dataset contains 1,470 employee records.

----

-## Project Workflow
+### Project Workflow

-### 1. Data Cleaning
+#### 1. Data Cleaning

 The raw dataset was cleaned using Python.
 Main steps included:

-* Checking the dataset structure
-* Identifying constant columns
-* Identifying potential identifier columns
+* Identifying constant columns and potential identifier columns
 * Removing unnecessary columns
-* Checking the cleaned dataset

-The cleaned dataset was then saved for further analysis.
+The cleaned dataset was then saved.

-### 2. Feature Engineering
+#### 2. Feature Engineering

-Additional analytical features were created to make employee groups easier to analyze.
+Two more features were created to make employee groups easier to analyze.
 These include:

-* **AgeGroup**
+* AgeGroup
-* **TenureGroup**
+* TenureGroup

-These groups were used during exploratory analysis and statistical testing.

-### 3. Exploratory Data Analysis
+#### 3. Exploratory Data Analysis

 EDA was performed to identify patterns in employee attrition.
 The analysis focused on:
 * Overall attrition
 * Age groups
 * Tenure groups